I, [swift_name size=”medium”], agree to the below set out Terms Agreement:

 - During developments of projects, some will take longer periods than others to reach maturity.
 During this process, newer forms of technology may be released to the marketplace.
 Whilst we appreciate that everyone wants to ensure that their sites contain the latest methodologies, the Supplier can only attribute the use of the available technology and methods available at the commencement of the project.
 Any inclusion of more recent methods or technologies will revert to clause 2 under this section.

 - We have the right to make any changes to the Services which are necessary to comply with any applicable law or safety requirement, or which do not materially affect the nature or quality of the Services, and we shall notify you if this happens.

-- The provision of marketing services is done on an agreed fix term basis, usually 12 consecutive months unless otherwise agreed, but no less than a period of 4 consecutive months unless Inbound Marketing which has a period of no less than 6 months.
+- The provision of marketing services is done on an agreed fix term basis, usually 6 consecutive months or 12 consecutive months.

-- Each marketing contract consists of a month setup, plus the agreed fixed term, usually 12 months and you will be billed accordingly.
-A typical example would be one months’ setup fee and the first months’ fee.
+- Each marketing contract consists of a setup period, plus the agreed fixed term and you will be billed by fix term direct debit.
+A typical example would be the setup fee and the first months’ fee.

 - Billing for the month will occur on the 1st of the month in advance of provision of service.
 You will be billed the setup costs in advance of the provision of services.
 The setup fee will be billed and due on the date of commencement of the contract

 - Marketing contracts are fixed term and will be renewed automatically if no notice is served.
 Notice to quit must be received in writing and signed off by the Supplier a minimum 30 days before the end of the agreed provision of services.
 Marketing contracts are deemed contractual for six or twelve months unless the Supplier fails to deliver its agreed services.
 Annual contracts must run a minimum of 6 months with a 60 day notice period to quit.
 This clause supersedes TERMINATION clause 1.